dnpena/ShotgunMailer/Readme.md

 ##Pending Tasks / Ideas

 * Separate emails when adding commas.
 Use some tag-input css & js
+* Close & capture css inside emails & change links to open in new tab (iframe?)
 * Soft delete conversations
 * Ability to mark emails and senders as spam
 * Deliver spam, but add X-Mailgun-SFlag and X-Mailgun-SScore headers